1915036/Training/README.md

 - We need to create a journal entry to show the amount in the chart of accounts.
 But when we make a general entry it shows the error which says set the fiscal year first.
 - In this we firstly add the sales order which include the information about the customer,item and delivery date.
+- Sales Invoice done.Payment of this order is also done

+# Daily-Work (13-10-22)

+- Dashboard for principal is created on erp.gndec.ac.in
+- After this we disscuss the project with sir and there many thing which are need to be add in the project like.

+# Daily-Work (14-10-22)

+ - 1) "new request" button in cmc request.
+ - 7) item name in estimate automatically fetched.
+ - these tasks have been completed.